A while back I started reading a lot of articles on resume writing.

 (Note that there is a key difference between resumes and business plans.
 Mainly your business plan also has critical value in terms of plotting your strategy.
 But when used to convince outsiders (investors, advisors, partners, employees, etc.) to join or fund the company, plans and resumes serve a similar marketing function.)

-Interestingly, HotJobs recently developed an article revealing the “10 Boilerplate Phrases that Kill Your Resume.”
+Interestingly, HotJobs once released an article revealing the “10 Boilerplate Phrases that Kill Your Resume.”
 They are as follows:

 - Results-oriented professional